Vietnam.vn - Nền tảng quảng bá Việt Nam

 Russian Ambassador to the UN Vassily Nebenzia during a vote at the Security Council on October 25.
 Photo: Reuters

-To be adopted, the draft resolution needs at least nine votes in favor and no vetoes from any of the five permanent members - the US, UK, France, China and Russia.
-Proposing a draft resolution on the Gaza conflict is considered a rare move by the US, as it has a tradition of supporting its ally Israel against any Security Council action deemed unfavorable to Tel Aviv.
+To be passed, the draft resolution needs at least nine votes in favor and no veto by any of the five permanent members: the US, UK, France, China and Russia.
+Proposing a draft resolution on the Gaza conflict is considered a rare move by the US, as it has a tradition of supporting its ally Israel from any Security Council action deemed unfavorable to Tel Aviv.

 "We have heard you.
 Today's developments are a setback, but we will not be discouraged," US Ambassador to the UN Linda Thomas-Greenfield expressed disappointment in a statement after the vote.